randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -EndPanel now loads based off Obj_Player_Selected, so now Sonic Alone, Tails Alone, and Knuckles are fixed

 -Robotnik in LBZ2 takes 8 hits instead of 1.

+For the changes go to the commits section

 Sonic Retro and TCRF for source of some changes https://forums.sonicretro.org/threads/transform-at-will-in-sonic-2.28959/